GD-RE/GD-Decomp-Deploy/README.md

 ## Motives

-- The Possibility (or Threat) of Fast Releases by Robtop.
+- The Possibility and Threat of Fast Releases by Robtop.

 - Keeping functions in `.cpp` files in alphabetical order... even when some functions are incomplete and have no return types yet...